 Find more accommodation options to stay in Ubud

-Reaching the summit of Mount Rinjani on Lombok takes in forest, rocky peaks and a dramatic crater lake.
-Start planning the ascent to Mount Rinjani with a visit to Rinjani Trekking Center or the Rinjani Trekking Club in Senaru.
-Both offer a series of programmes for climbing the volcano and for trekking in the Mount Rinjani National Park, all of which involve the local communities.
+When one reaches the summit of Mount Rinjani on Lombok, they are presented with the opportunity to appreciate the forest, rocky peaks, and a striking crater lake.
+To plan the ascent to Mount Rinjani, a visit to either Rinjani Trekking Center or Rinjani Trekking Club in Senaru is recommended.
+Both establishments provide various programs for climbing the volcano and trekking in Mount Rinjani National Park, all of which involve the local communities.

 Although there are dragons on two other nearby islands, in order to protect wild populations visitors are only allowed on Komodo and Rinca (pronounced rin-cha).
-Most visitors couple Komodo dragon-spotting with snorkeling and diving while in the park.
-At Pantai Merah (Red Beach), near Komodo, reefs teeming with colorful fish are very near the shoreline.
+Most visitors couple Komodo dragon-spotting with snorkelling and diving while in the park.
+At Pantai Merah (Red Beach), near Komodo, reefs teeming with colourful fish are very near the shoreline.

 Combine several islands on this tailor-made trip to Bali, Flores & Komodo - start in Bali's cultural capital Ubud before heading to the rice fields in Sidemen.
 A short flight to Flores allows you to explore volcanoes and local villages before hopping on a cruise around Komodo and other islands close to Labuan Bajo.
 Dragons included!